chevah/geck/content/review.rst

   Take a big break between reviews.

 * You should always spend at least five minutes reviewing code, even if it's just one line.
-Often, a single line or small changes can have major impact throughout the whole system, and it's worth the five minutes to think through the possible effects that a change could have.
+Often, a single line or some small changes can have major impact throughout the whole system, and it's worth the five minutes to think through the possible effects that a change could have.